wilsonmar/wilsonmar.github.io/_posts/2022-12-15-passwordless.md

    However, Apple built <strong>preview</strong> Passkey support into its Safari browser across all its operating systems in iOS 15, iPadOS 15, and Safari 15 with macOS 12 Monterey.

+   SUMMARY: The browser or app used, the user's operating system, and the website visited all need to be enabled with coding to use the "WebAuthn" standard to register, accept, store, and interact with a Passkey.

-   Let's start with the Safari browser app on a macOS laptop accessing a Passkey-enabled website.
+2. Let's start with the Safari browser app on a macOS laptop accessing a Passkey-enabled website.

    ## Few apps currently support Passkey

    As of this writing, only a fraction of the most tech-savvy websites have gotten on board with Passkey: